 - The Cars short "Time Travel Mater" features scenes from different eras rendered in sepia, black-and-white, and two-strip Technicolor.

-- The Artist completely evoked the film style of the late 1920s from the intertitles to the aspect ratio.
+- The Artist completely evoked the film style of the late 1920s from the intertitles to the use of Academy Ratio.

 - The Aviator begins in the 1920s, where the film is colored to look like Two-Tone Technicolor.
 Once it progresses into the 30s onward it gets a more-vibrant 3-Strip Technicolor look.